Cameroon stages World Cup comeback after dropping goalkeeper - WHIZ News

 But the result suited neither side.

-They each have one point after two Group G matches, behind Brazil and Switzerland who were to play later Monday.
+They each have one point after two Group G matches, two points behind Switzerland after the Swiss lost 1-0 to Brazil later Monday.
+The win sent the record five-time World Cup champions into the last 16 with a match to spare.

 Cameroon took the lead in the first half through central defender Jean-Charles Castelletto’s 29th minute tap-in but then conceded twice in quick succession in stoppage time.
 Strahinja Pavlovic’s headed in a free kick to level the score before Sergej Milinkovic-Savic struck from 20 meters just two minutes later.